 Heather was appointed in 2012 to the prestigious President's Council of the National Patient Advocate Foundation (NPAF) in Washington, DC, on which she still serves.
 NPAF is the leading national non-profit organization in the United States exclusively devoted to engaging members of Congress, the Department of Health & Human Services and various coalitions to coordinate efforts to implement and support legislative and regulatory remedies to obstacles to healthcare access at the state and federal levels.
 Additionally, she was one of the two exclusive invitees to Co-chair and present for the first time on endometriosis in Washington, DC to the legislature at the annual Women in Government's Health Summit.
 That critical event, lauded by state and federal legislators alike, led to the creation by the Women in Government Foundation of the first-ever “Toolkit” now used in the United States by legislators.
 She has also served as a professional collaborator in RESOLVE's advocacy efforts throughout the House and Senate, working at the highest levels of government and legislation to educate the country's policymakers and strive for better reproductive and infertility care.

-She is an active member of the American Academy on Communication in Healthcare; the Academy of Women's Health; the Society for Menstrual Cycle Research, wherein she has served both as a keynote speaker on endometriosis and as a current member of a Public Health Panel developing national guidelines and curriculum for menstrual education; the Society for Participatory Medicine, a charitable endeavor devoted to bringing together professionals, patients, payers, researchers and others to foster collaboration to improve research, patient empowerment, and health policy as well as publish the academic Journal of Participatory Medicine; the American Society for Reproductive Medicine Special Interest Groups on Endometriosis, Contraception, the Environment & Reproduction, Imaging in Reproductive Medicine, Nutrition, Menopause, Pediatric & Adolescent Gynecology, and Female Sexuality; the National Association of Chronic Disease Directors; the Association of Reproductive Health Professionals, wherein she taught the CEC's course on the importance of collaborative, compassionate care among healthcare providers for gold-standard treatment of endometriosis at ARHP's annual congress - the first curriculum of its kind in the organization's history; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), wherein she sits on the AAGL Special Interest Groups for Endometriosis and Pelvic Pain and serves as a Congress Abstract Reviewer; as well as many other professional societies including the Harold P. Freeman Patient Navigation Institute.
+She is an active member of the American Academy on Communication in Healthcare; the Academy of Women's Health; the Society for Menstrual Cycle Research, wherein she has served both as a keynote speaker on endometriosis and as a current member of a Public Health Panel developing national guidelines and curriculum for menstrual education; the Society for Participatory Medicine; the American Society for Reproductive Medicine; the National Association of Chronic Disease Directors; the Association of Reproductive Health Professionals, wherein she taught the CEC's course on the importance of collaborative, compassionate care among healthcare providers for gold-standard treatment of endometriosis at ARHP's annual congress - the first curriculum of its kind in the organization's history; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), wherein she sits on the AAGL Special Interest Group for Endometriosis and serves as a Congress Abstract Reviewer; as well as many other professional societies including the Harold P. Freeman Patient Navigation Institute.
 She is a former member of OBGYN.net's Women & Patients Advisory Board, as well as the previous Editor of their EndoZONE and Endometriosis Pavilion sites, which were among the first truly global endometriosis education and community sites to hit the web in the early 1990s.
 She has also, since its inception many years ago, served as an annual invited judge for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.

 Heather is a also a Peer Reviewer for the BMJ (formerly known as the British Medical Journal), and was elected to membership in the National Association of Healthcare Advocacy Consultants (NAHAC), the country's leading non-profit organization of professionals who share the goal of promoting safe, effective and humane healthcare services, wherein she remains active.
 NAHAC members, who must adhere to a strict Code of Ethics, collectively strive to improve the way consumers interact with the healthcare system by supporting public education efforts to foster effective advocacy through complex medical situations; work on legislative and health policy initiatives; and on behalf of dedicated disease-specific populations.
 She is also a member of the American Medical Writer's Association, the leading professional organization for biomedical writers, editors and other communication professionals in the healthcare sector.

-Heather has served as lead author on, among many other modules, the most robust and authoritative CME monograph produced in the United States to date for medical school faculty and physicians to use to supplement training of residents and students, and for healthcare providers to use to enhance their knowledge of endometriosis-related care [Diagnosis & Management of Endometriosis: Pathophysiology to Practice.
+Among many other modules, she served as lead author on the most robust and authoritative CME monograph produced in the United States to date for medical school faculty and physicians to use to supplement training of residents and students, and for healthcare providers to use to enhance their knowledge of endometriosis-related care [Diagnosis & Management of Endometriosis: Pathophysiology to Practice.
 Association of Professors of Gynecology & Obstetrics, 2013].
 She has also consulted for nearly two decades to the country's foremost biomedical communications firm, serving as a lead Clinical Education Medical Writer and Advisor on a myriad of accredited healthcare modules, including countless endometriosis, gynecologic surgery, complications of pregnancy, infertility, breast cancer, reproductive and other general women’s health education modules in both the consumer-oriented and professional sectors of the health industry.
 Her work has been featured in innumerable publications and resources ranging from the National Women with Disabilities Task Force and Health.gov to the Association of Professors of Obstetrics & Gynecology (APGO) and electrosurgical training manuals, from RedBook and Cosmopolitan Magazine to Dr Oz's Sharecare and many others.

 She continues to serve a cross-organizational initiative for the global establishment of multiple ‘Centers of Expertise’ for the research and surgical treatment of endometriosis, and has a committed interest in early intervention among the adolescent pelvic pain population.
 To that end, she continues to teach about endometriosis, from 7th/8th grade to university to post-grad level to media outlets, and routinely presents at associations, corporate, community and other health-related symposia.
 A strong advocate for legislative and insurance industry reform in endometriosis in order to minimize the ubiquitous barriers to care that exist in endometriosis and chronic pelvic pain, Heather continues to promote testimony at state and federal levels, including data concerning dioxin exposure read before the California State Legislature at the invitation of the general Assembly in support of AB2820 (a consequential bill calling for the independent investigation of toxins in feminine hygiene products).
 She co-authored the text contained in various endometriosis legislative Awareness Resolutions passed by local and national lawmakers, including House Concurrent Resolution No. 291 (2001).
 HConRes, spearheaded by the late Mary Prenger, which was unanimously passed on the floor by the 107th Congress of the United States and was the first to officially and formally recognize March as Endometriosis Awareness Month in the country.